Louisiana Tech vs. Old Dominion NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Louisiana Tech and its opponents have gone over the current 53.5-point total in five of seven games (71.4%) this season.
+- Louisiana Tech and its opponents have gone over the current 52.5-point total in five of seven games (71.4%) this season.

-- Old Dominion's games have gone over 53.5 points in four of seven chances this season.

-- The combined points per game average of the two teams, 49.7, is 3.8 points fewer than Saturday's over/under.
+- The two teams combine to score 49.7 points per game, 2.8 less than the over/under in this contest.

-- This contest's over/under is 10.9 points fewer than the 64.4 these two squads combine to give up per game in 2021.
+- This contest's over/under is 11.9 points lower than the 64.4 these two squads combine to give up per game in 2021.

-- Bulldogs games this season feature an average total of 60.7 points, a number 7.2 points higher than Saturday's over/under.
+- The Bulldogs and their opponents have scored an average of 60.7 points per game in 2021, 8.2 more than Saturday's total.

-- In 2021, games involving the Monarchs have averaged a total of 57.1 points, 3.6 more than the set total in this contest.
+- The 52.5-point total for this game is 4.6 points below the 57.1 points per game average total in Monarchs games this season.

 Louisiana Tech Stats and Trends

-- The Bulldogs have been favored by 5.5 points or more three times this season and have not covered the spread in any of them.
+- The Bulldogs have yet to cover the spread this season when favored by 5.5 points or more in three chances.

-- Louisiana Tech's games this year have eclipsed the over/under five times in seven opportunities (71.4%).
+- Louisiana Tech has gone over the point total in 71.4% of its opportunities this year (five times over seven games with a set point total).

-- Louisiana Tech is 2-1 against the spread and 1-2 overall this season when the team notches more than 31.4 points.
+- Louisiana Tech is 2-1 against the spread and 1-2 overall this season when the team records more than 31.4 points.

-- Louisiana Tech is 3-2 against the spread and 1-4 overall when the team piles up over 357.3 yards.
+- In games that Louisiana Tech picks up more than 357.3 yards, the team is 3-2 against the spread and 1-4 overall.

-- This year, the Bulldogs have turned the ball over 13 times, seven more than the Monarchs' takeaways (6).
+- The Bulldogs have turned the ball over 13 times this season, seven more turnovers than the Monarchs have forced (6).

 - Find the latest spread and moneyline odds for Louisiana Tech at SISportsbook.